julianburr/julianburr.de/src/pages/til/why-css-variables-are-awesome.md

 ## Dynamic styles

 One of the major arguments against CSS-in-JS (besides all the misconceptions people have when it comes to this) is the concern around dynamic styles, where the libraries often still have to fall back to inline styles.
-More specifically, say you have a React component that takes a `backgroundColor` prop.
+More specifically, say you have a React component that takes a `color` prop that defines the text color for the component instance.
 In order to apply the color, you'd have to apply it inline.

-CSS variables doesn't remove the need for that, but it makes it a lot nicer to do, since you can still define the background color in your CSS file, that you obviously pull out into a static file at build time, and all you apply via inline styles is the override of the css variable.
+CSS variables don't remove the need for that, but it makes it a lot nicer to do, since you can still define the color in your CSS file, that you obviously pull out into a static file at build time, and all you apply via inline styles is the override of the css variable.

 Popoular libraries like [Linaria](https://linaria.now.sh/) do exactly this for you, you don't even have to think about it.